-As a managed services provider (MSP) who’s looking to build a recurring revenue business, selling hosted VoIP or UC (unified communications) can be a lucrative opportunity.
+As a managed services provider (MSP) looking to build a recurring revenue business, selling hosted VoIP or UC (unified communications) can be lucrative.
 Choosing which vendor to partner with, however, isn’t so easy.
-If you do a Google search for “the best VoIP service providers” you’ll find more than 23 million results that mostly help you compare product features.
-This may be a good starting point, but there are additional things that an MSP must consider.
+For example, if you do a Google search for “the best VoIP service providers,” you’ll find more than 23 million results that mainly help you compare product features.
+This may be a good starting point, but there are other things that an MSP must consider.

 I spoke with Joel Maloff, the SVP of strategic alliances and chief compliance officer at Phone.com, a cloud-based UCaaS provider.
-Maloff has decades of experience in the VoIP and IP telephony space, and his current responsibilities include the creation of and management of Phone.com’s channel partner program.
+Maloff has decades of experience in the VoIP and IP telephony space, and his current responsibilities include creating and managing Phone.com’s channel partner program.
 Here are five things he believes should be a top priority for any MSP who’s searching for a VoIP or UCaaS vendor partner:

 1. Remote troubleshooting capabilities

 If a client experiences a problem with their voice or video service, there are several possible culprits ranging from an improperly configured router to an ISP (internet service provider)-related glitch.
-The more visibility the MSP has, the quicker it can pinpoint the issue and resolve it.
-A cloud-based communications provider should give its MSP partners remote access to their services so the MSP can measure things such as MOS (mean opinion score), jitter and packet delay and help its customer minimize communication downtime.
+The more visibility the MSP has, the quicker it can pinpoint and resolve the issue.
+Therefore, a cloud-based communications provider should give its MSP partners remote access to their services so the MSP can measure things such as MOS (mean opinion score), jitter and packet delay and help its customer minimize communication downtime.

 2. Make sure they have a channel program

-While there are dozens of hosted VoIP providers to choose from, not all of them have a channel partner program — they only sell directly to end customers.
-So, if you try to resell this kind of company’s service on your own, it’s going to be challenging to add value and make money.
+While there are dozens of hosted VoIP providers, not all have a channel partner program – they only sell directly to end customers.
+So, if you try to resell this kind of company’s service on your own, it will be challenging to add value and make money.
 Even if a vendor claims to have a channel program, you’ll want to ensure that it’s more than just a referral program where you earn a nominal commission for sending business their way.
 A channel partner program should involve the MSP as a partner, allowing them to own the customer relationship and add value to the VoIP/UC service in various ways.

 3. 24/7 support